Rebirth-of-the-Night/Rebirth-Of-The-Night/.github/ISSUE_TEMPLATE/Crash-Report.md

 assignees: ''

 ---
+ISSUES NOT USING OUR TEMPLATE WILL NOT BE CONSIDERED AND WILL BE CLOSED!

 **Describe the crash**
 A clear and concise description of what happened when you crash.
 Also, tell us if it continues to crash on world join or if it was a one time thing.